UCAS CODE B901

 An interview is required; plus completion of a Disclosure and Barring Service (DBS) check (additional costs apply) and proof of EU Nationality or indefinite right to remain within the UK.

 EU applicants will need to have achieved an overall IELTS grade of 7.0 with a minimum score of 5.5 in each component.

 Applications welcome from individuals with a proven professional track record in any career path, and now wish to pursue a career in medicine.
 Contact Enquiries & Admissions to discuss further.

 Yes an interview is required.

 Advances in healthcare and science mean there are many exciting opportunities in this important sector.
 This course gives you the scientific knowledge to progress in a number of medical disciplines – it is your starting point for an interesting and varied career in the healthcare community.

 You will be introduced to the fundamentals of medical science and gain valuable clinical training and research experience.
-Subject areas such as anatomy, biochemistry and physiology are reinforced by practical modules in our state-of-the-art clinical simulation facilities, which are among the best in the UK.
-To improve your employability, you will gain extra skills and experience through short work placements with local health boards.
+Subject areas include anatomy, biochemistry and physiology are reinforced by practical modules in our state-of-the-art clinical simulation facilities, which are among the best in the UK.
+To improve your employability, you will gain skills and experience through short work placements with local health boards.